oacore/content/history/2017-05-16-75m-metadata-6m-full-texts.md

   label: 'CORE reaches a new milestone: 75 million metadata and 6 million full text'
   description: >-
-    This month we have reached 75 million metadata and 6 million full of text scientific research articles harvested from both open access journals and repositories.
+    This month we have reached 75 million metadata and 6 million full of text scientific research articles indexed from both open access journals and repositories.
 image:
   src: images/history/76m-metadata-pie.png